LegalShield Identity Theft Premium Review: Identity Theft Protection

 Family and Individual Pricing

 The Identity Theft Premium plan is a budget-friendly plan that protects two spouses and up to eight dependents for $29.95/month.
 Members are also charged a one-time membership fee of $10 when they sign up.
-LegalShield allows Identity Theft Premium plan members to add up to eight children under the age of 18 for $1/month per child.
-This plan is available in all 50 states.
+This is a bit more expensive in comparison to other, more robust family plans, such as TrustedID ($18/month with an annual plan).
+LegalShield's Premium plan is available in all 50 states.

-LegalShield also offers a cheaper identity theft protection plan for $12.95/month with a one-time $10 membership fee called the Identity Theft Plan.
+LegalShield also offers a cheaper identity theft protection plan for $14.95/month with a one-time $10 membership fee called the Identity Theft Plan.
 Like the Premium plan, it protects two spouses and up to eight dependents.
 Unlike the Identity Theft Premium plan — this plan is available to all 50 states as well as parts of Canada.
 It's important to note that this plan does not compare to the ID Premium plan because, even though it offers some of the identity theft restoration features Premium members get, it only monitors and provides members access to their credit report from Experian as well as only monitors the Experian credit file.
 We found the ID Premium plan to be a much more valuable service.